 If you haven’t seen this film, go watch it.
 See how Kubrick's use of tracking shots changes over the course of the film, and how the setting, character, and plot plays into every decision he makes with each scene.

 This tracking shot from Spectre is really great, and in fact is the best part of the entire film.
-What makes this shot so special is that it transports us to the festival, and helps to solidify just how cool 007 really is by switching from crane shots to other means, either vest stabilizers or handheld.
+What makes this shot so special is that it transports us to the festival, and helps to solidify just how cool 007 really is by switching from crane shots to either vest stabilizers or handheld.

 I remember where I was when I saw this tracking shot because… well because I was in a movie theatre, but the point is not diminished.
 This is one of those amazing tracking shots that never leaves my mind.
+Here's a fascinating behind the scenes breakdown on how they shot it.

 It’s always fun to watch any of the fight scenes in 300, but I think it is fair to say that this moment is one of the best in the entire film.
 This is a great example of a dolly shot that is also a tracking shot.